DerKO9/LiveSplit.PersonalRecord/README.md

 # LiveSplit.Leaderboard
-LiveSplit component that brings the SRC leaderboard into LiveSplit
+LiveSplit component that brings your game's Speedrun.com leaderboard into LiveSplit